Wildflower Trails: Chestnut Top Trail

 Chestnut Top Trail © William Britten use with permission only

 Just a hundred yards north of the Townsend Wye is a parking lot, and across the road is the start of the Chestnut Top Trail.
-In spring this is one of the premier wildflower hikes in the Great Smoky Mountains National Park.
+In spring this is one of the premier Smoky Mountains wildflowers hikes, with opportunities for photos every few feet!
 The trail cuts into a steep embankment, climbing steadily for the first half-mile or so.
-It is this part of the trail that is packed with a huge assortment of wildflowers.
+It is this part of the hike that is packed with a huge assortment of flowers.
 Hike the trail often during late March and April, and you will see plenty of Trilliums.
 Fire Pink, Star Chickweed, Trailing Arbutus, Crested Dwarf Iris, Squawroot, Spring Beauty, Bishops Cap, Foamflower, Stonecrop, and many more.
 How’s that for name-dropping?

-Another nice thing about Chestnut Top Trail is that the steep bank puts many of the wildflowers almost at eye level on the upper side of the hill.
+Another nice thing about Chestnut Top Trail is that the steep bank puts many of the blooms almost at eye level on the upper side of the hill, which sets them up nicely for photos.

 As you climb the steep hill, the Little River runs north below you, and eventually you can spot the fields of Tuckaleechee Cove.